spencertipping/infuse-js/doc/fn-src.md

 infuse.fn.cache = infuse.cache(infuse.cache.lru({capacity: 2048}));
 ```

+# Automatic fn cache GC

+If you have a long-running application that uses dynamically-generated
+functions, you may want to enable this.
+In most cases it won't matter much
+because the cache has a hard upper bound.

 ```js
 infuse.fn.auto_gc = function () {
   // Automatically clear out the function cache over time.
 There is no reason